COVID-19 Guidance & Resources for Medicaid Providers

 NC Medicaid is working with its federal, state and local partners to ensure Medicaid services continue to be delivered without interruption during the COVID-19 (coronavirus) outbreak.
 For answers to Medicaid policy-related COVID-19 questions, visit the COVID-19 Knowledge Center or email questions to email@example.com.
 Visit the NCDHHS COVID-19 webpage for the latest information about COVID-19, including testing resources and locations.

-Billing Requirement Modifications Due to COVID-19 Set to Expire
+Billing Requirement Modifications Due to COVID-19 PHE Set to Expire

-When the end of the of the federal PHE approaches, NC Medicaid will be ending the temporary emergency flexibilities implemented in response to the federal government’s declaration of the COVID-19 PHE, including the disposition of three claims processing edits.
+With the end of the federal COVID-19 PHE, NC Medicaid is ending the temporary emergency flexibilities implemented in response to the COVID-19 PHE, including the disposition of three claims processing edits.

 Edits 02437 and 02425 – “Service Facility Provider Invalid or Not Active on Dates of Service” and “Service Facility Provider Invalid or Not Active on Dates of Service.
 QMB Recipient” will change from pay and report to deny, as NPI validation will be required once the PHE ends.

 These edits were relaxed during the pandemic to permit any individual practitioner to deliver services at locations not enrolled in NC Medicaid.
 Providers are encouraged to ensure service facility providers reported on claims are actively participating with NC Medicaid to avoid a claim denial.

 Edit 07025 – “Rendering Provider Not Affiliated with Billing Provider” will change from pay and report to deny, as the requirement for an individual provider to affiliate with a billing organization will also be required once the PHE has ended.
 This edit was relaxed during the pandemic to permit any provider group to bill on behalf of an individual provider delivering services at another location/group practice with which the individual is not affiliated.